FAQs for Prospective Undergraduate Students

 - Is it possible to graduate in four years if I start at a 2-year school and then transfer to UNL?

 Yes.
 If you select courses at the 2-year school that transfer for specific degree requirements at UNL, you can graduate in four years.
 You will need to minimally take 60 credits at UNL, which equates to 15 credits per semester for 4-semesters.
-Contract Anne Streich (firstname.lastname@example.org) if you have questions about courses that will transfer and apply toward your Plant and Landscape Systems degree requirements at UNL.
+Contract Anne Streich (email@example.com) if you have questions about courses that will transfer and apply toward your Agronomy or Plant and Landscape Systems degree requirements at UNL.

 - How many credits are needed to graduate?